Skip to content

 2. Seek Professional Advice:

-Consult with tax professionals or legal advisors to understand the complexities of worker classification and assist with the proper determination of relationship.
+Consult with tax professionals or legal advisors to understand the complexities of worker classification and assist with the proper determination of relationships.

 3. Maintain Documentation: